 CONCERT SERIES: The Summer Institute for Contemporary Performance Practice will present seven evening concerts of modern music.
-Concerts will feature faculty and guest artists: Stephen Drury, Yukiko Takagi, Scott Deal, Stuart Gerber, Louis Goldstein, Nino Jvania, Gabriela Diaz, Rane Moore, and the Callithumpian Consort, presenting music by Lee Hyla, Helmut Lachenmann, John Zorn, Karlheinz Stockhausen, John Cage and others.
-Selected students will be asked to perform on the final marathon concert on Saturday June 21st.
+Concerts will feature faculty and guest artists: Stephen Drury, Yukiko Takagi, Scott Deal, Stuart Gerber, Corey Hamm, Nolan Pearson, Gabriela Diaz, Alexis Lanz, and the Callithumpian Consort, presenting music by Rand Steiger, Helmut Lachenmann, Elliott Carter, Jo Kondo, Christian Wolff, Jonathan Harvey, Chaya Czernowin, Tristan Murail, Michael Finnissy, Frederic Rzewski, and others.
+Selected students will be asked to perform on the final marathon concert on Saturday June 20th.
 All concerts are FREE!

-COMPOSER-IN-RESIDENCE: Lee Hyla will be the 2014 SICPP Composer-in-Residence; his music will be presented as part of the evening concert series.
-Hyla will coach participants on his own works and meet with and discuss works submitted by participating composers, both in masterclass and in individual meetings (see CALL FOR SCORES).
+COMPOSER-IN-RESIDENCE: Rand Steiger will be the 2015 SICPP Composer-in-Residence; his music will be presented as part of the evening concert series.
+Steiger will coach participants on his own works and meet with and discuss works submitted by participating composers, both in masterclass and in individual meetings (see CALL FOR SCORES).

-CALL FOR SCORES: The New England Conservatory Summer Institute for Contemporary Performance Practice is seeking scores for both mixed ensembles (of no more than 6 players) and piano or instrumental solo, to be performed during the June 2014 course (June 13 - 21).
+CALL FOR SCORES: The New England Conservatory Summer Institute for Contemporary Performance Practice is seeking scores for both mixed ensembles (of no more than 6 players) and piano or instrumental solo, to be performed during the June 2015 course (June 12 - 20).
 Scores can be of a range of difficulties.
-The selected works will be performed by advanced students attending the course and discussed in masterclass and individually by composer-in-residence Lee Hyla.
+The selected works will be performed by advanced students attending the course and discussed in masterclass and individually by composer-in-residence Rand Steiger.
 Composers whose pieces are selected are expected to attend the course for the composer's fee of $850.

 watch past performances and learn more about SICPP.